The Vault, Vol. 1

 The Vault - Vol. 1 is a 2003 album by the American R&B singer and songwriter Eric Roberson.
-It is the second album release for the Eric Roberson after his first album, Esoteric and Esoteric Movement.
+It is the second album release for the Eric Roberson after his first album, The Esoteric Movement.
 The Vault, Vol.1 would later have songs that were re-recorded by other artists such as Carl Thomas, Musiq Soulchild, Dwele and others, which would cause Eric Roberson to release a newer version of the album with update songs to replace those that artists recorded and call that album The Vault, Vol 1.5.